korfriend/web3d/students/README.md

 - Camera translating along the viewing direction (zooming effect in the perspective mode), panning, rotating

 ### Progress
-- At 2nd Aug, I will check you guys' progress and have a meeting for listen your personal difficulties.
+- At 2nd Aug, I will check you guys' progress and have a meeting to listen your difficulties.